Check you’re in the right Universal Credit work-related activity group

 the 'minimum income floor' applies to you - check how the minimum income floor works

-Work out your earnings threshold
+Work out your conditionality earnings threshold

-For your earnings threshold, your weekly hours depend on what work-related activity group you would be in if you weren't working:
+For your threshold, your weekly hours depend on what work-related activity group you would be in if you weren't working:

 Your work group | Hours |